villevaltonen/gymlog-client/README.md

 ### TODO

 - Edit set, if needed
+  - Maybe a modal window?
 - Styling
 - Cookies
   - Notification
-  - Try refresh token on 401
+  - Refresh token
+    - Add "start time" to provider on login/refresh and compare this to current upon requests?
+- Tests